sohaibislam45/BookFlix/README.md

 ## Contact

-For questions or support, please refer to the project documentation or contact the development team.
+For questions or support, please email to sohaibislam45@gmail.com